angrykoala/wizard/README.md

 gfxwizard(beta) allows an installation with wizard using a zenity graphical interface (only installation), to use this, you will need to have non graphic wizard installed and zenity

+Wizard is Open Source, you can find it here:  https://github.com/demiurgosoft/wizard For further documentation check the wizard wiki: https://github.com/demiurgosoft/wizard/wiki